Robinlovelace/osm-tutorial/osm.md

 Of course there are teething issues with any large-scale open source database, including variable data quality, patchy and incomplete coverage and inconsistencies from place to place (Haklay 2010).
-Yet all of these issues are gradually being out.
+Yet all of these issues are gradually  being ironed out.
 The advantages of Open Street Map outweigh these downsides for many applications *already*.
 These include:

 - Rapid updates of new projects